We are excited to share a NEW, free template to help every entrepreneur create a simple strategic plan.

-Check out SimpleStrategicPlan.com.
+Check out the template.

 It's designed to keep your strategic plans simple, focused, and aligned.

 I recently shared about using your company’s strategic plan as a roadmap.
 There’s value in having a guide to help you navigate the path to success.
-After understanding the value of why you should have a strategic plan and with the release of our FREE TOOL, I wanted to dive a little deeper and explore what goes into the making of a strategic plan with some helpful tips I’ve learned along the way.
+After understanding the value of why you should have a strategic plan and with the release of our FREE template, I wanted to dive a little deeper and explore what goes into the making of a strategic plan with some helpful tips I’ve learned along the way.

 We re-launched the Atlanta Ventures vision in January, thus have recently been through this process ourselves.
 Here are our five tips for creating the best, most efficient, strategic plan.

 1. Make it Simple

 That’s right.
 You don’t need to overthink this.
 It’s just the basics.
 Ultimately, you want to get on with running your business, so this simple document doesn’t need to stress you out.
 We suggest you keep it to 8 parts — A Name, your Purpose, Core Values, Market, Brand Promise, Elevator Pitch, Three Year Target, and Goals.
 Make it fit on one page and don’t get too wordy.
 Your leadership team, employees, investors, board members, etc. will appreciate a sweet and simple visual representation of your company.

 A name helps to organize multiple plans and multiple versions.
 We like to include the quarter and year, since we revisit each quarter (more on that later).